UGS-GIS/UCRC---Survey-123/README.md

-# GIS_Requests
+# Feature requests
-Requests for GIS work and support in the Utah Geological Survey.
+Use the Issues tab to request changes to the Utah Core Research Center Survey 123 application